FrSanchez/IntrospectEmulator/README.md

 ## Utilization

 - Clone the repository locally.
 Then you can run as a node server, or a as a docker image.
+- For the configuration needed locally to use the server, look at [this quip doc](https://salesforce.quip.com/e16wAOD5ZsZz)

 ## Run as a node server